 Atrial Fibrillation and Wolff-Parkinson-White Syndrome

-When AF is conducted mainly via the accessory pathway in patients with Wolff-Parkinson-White Syndrome, a wide QRS complex tachycardia occurs whose main characteristic is arrhythmic QRS.
+When AF is conducted mainly via the accessory pathway in patients with Wolff-Parkinson-White syndrome, a wide QRS complex tachycardia occurs whose main characteristic is wide and arrhythmic QRS complexes.